Summit Program – A Pathway for High Ability Learners

 Science Requirements:

-Year 10 science plus is strongly recommended, in preparation for stage 1 physics or chemistry, or IBDP chemistry, physics or biology HL.
+Year 10 science plus is strongly recommended, in preparation for stage 1 physics or chemistry.

 Students who have been recommended during the course counselling process in year 9 for stage 1 physics or stage 1 chemistry in year 10, do not complete year 10 science plus.
 Students who accelerate in year 10 to stage 1 science subjects are eligible depending on level of achievement to complete stage 2 subjects in year 11 and university study options in year 12.